 So when should a two-tailed test be used?
 Two-tailed tests should be used when you are willing to accept any of the following: one mean being greater, lower or similar to the other.

 And how does this impact optimization?
 When running a test, if you are using a two-tailed test you will see significance if your new variant’s mean is different from that of the default.
-There are 3 outcomes: the new variant wins, loses or is similar to the default.
+There are three outcomes: the new variant wins, loses or, is similar to the default.

 Here’s a quick summary: